We use a systematic approach to manage climate risks.

 We regularly update our emergency and crisis management processes to account for climate-related risks.
 Through these processes, we coordinate the efforts of our local emergency management teams at each location with our regional and global crisis management leadership.
 Global, regional and local plans consider the risk of natural disaster, infectious disease, supply chain interruptions, employee safety, asset protection, customer impacts and other business continuity requirements.

 Each year, the local emergency management team at our facilities around the world must review and update its emergency response plan to reflect current conditions and changes in risk.
-Emergency preparedness and response is a key element of PPG’s EHS Management System.
-This includes assuring employees are properly trained and equipment needed to respond to emergencies is available.
+Emergency preparedness and response is a key element of PPG's environmental health and safety (EHS) Management System.
+This includes assuring employees are properly trained and the equipment needed to respond to emergencies is available.
 Each site also performs an emergency response exercise, and our global leadership monitors conformance with these requirements through an internal corporate auditing process.
 Our regional and global crisis management teams conduct similar crisis response exercises annually.

 Transition risks arise from action taken to transition the economy away from fossil fuels through policy, technology change and shifts in market or consumer preferences.
 These risks also present opportunities for companies focused on supporting the low-carbon transition through enhanced resource efficiency.
-We focus on resource efficiency through activities to reduce our environmental impact and establishing emissions reduction targets expected to be certified by the Science Based Targets initiative.
+We focus on resource efficiency through activities to reduce our environmental impact and our emissions reduction targets which have been validated by the Science Based Targets initiative.

 Managing risks and opportunities in our value chain

-Our products, processes and innovations can help consumers live more sustainably and help industries reduce their impact on the planet.
-We identify products in our research and development pipeline that are sustainably advantaged, and are constantly working to increase the percentage of our sales that come from sustainable products.
-Learn more in the Sustainably Advantaged Products section.
+Our products and processes can help consumers live more sustainably and help industries reduce their impact on the planet.
+We identify products in our research and development pipeline that are sustainably advantaged, and are constantly working to increase the percentage of our sales that come from sustainable solutions.

 Creating sustainably advantaged products and supporting more responsible processes along our supply chain are just a couple of the tools that we use to combat climate change.
 Industry-wide change and legislative support are important magnifiers of these efforts.
 Through our Government Affairs department and membership with trade associations and coalitions, we engage directly and indirectly on an ongoing basis with policymakers at the local, state and national levels on issues related to climate change.
 Two key focus areas are energy efficiency and clean energy generation.
 We support an “all-of-the-above” approach to energy generation, which includes clean energy generation methods such as wind and solar.
 We believe that clean energy generation must occur in a measured way, without significant price fluctuations and without harming our production, suppliers and business customers.